News

 Phase One: A Quick Win with Long-Term Value

 The first step is in progress with the acquisition and renovation of the Spruce Cone building by Lone Mountain Land Company (LMLC) to house Gallatin River Childcare (GRCC), an LMLC subsidiary and currently operating in Gallatin Valley.
-This facility will serve up to 72 children aged 0 to 5 years, offering extended hours and affordable tuition.
+The Spruce Cone facility will be licensed to serve up to 24 children aged 0 to 2 years (up to their third birthday), offering extended hours and affordable tuition.
 Located conveniently near Town Center, the site is supported by the local homeowners’ association and is designed for future conversion to office or residential use—ensuring it remains a valuable community asset.
+The Gallatin Gateway location is licensed for up to 48 children ages zero to five, for a total of 72 childcare slots.

 Phase Two: A Purpose-Built Center for the Future